Title: VVVV / Projection / Kinect

-- Interactive architects
+- Interactive architectects

 - Live visualists

-VVVV is a powerful toolkit of media technologies, hosting a glut of built in functionality, tools and examples.
+It is powerful toolkit of media technologies, hosting a glut of built in functionality, tools and examples.
 Using a real-time interface you can create generative, aesthetic and functional systems without using code, but also without constraints.
 It can interface with almost anything you want, it can generate almost anything you want.
 There aren’t any other media toolkits that can perform so much ‘out of the box’, having you projecting Kinect tracked video onto buildings or controlling robot arms from Twitter in days rather than weeks.
 The true power of the tool lies within the elegance within which it makes its features available.
 In the opinion of this author, it can usurp all other platforms in terms of development speed, power and flexibility.